Think about this for a second.

 The maximum you can receive in total from the state, your employer, and your insurance company is 75 per cent of your income.

-Now, there are tax implications.
-Any pay-out is classed as income so you’re taxed at your marginal rate at the time of the claim.
+Any pay-out is classed as income so you’re taxed at your marginal rate at the time of the claim (income tax, PRSI and USC are payable)

 No, income protection covers your inability to do your job due to illness, accident or disability.

-The insurers class occupation according to the likelihood of a claim.
+The insurers class what you do for work according to the likelihood of a claim for that occupation.

-The higher the risk of a claim, the higher the occupation class.
+The higher the risk of a claim, the higher the occupation class you will fall into and the higher the premium you will pay.

 If your occupation is Class 1 (e.g a pharmacist) you will pay less than someone who is a Class 2.